av-pavlov/vscode-docs/docs/cpp/cpp-config-clang-mac.md

 ## Start VS Code in a workspace folder

-In Terminal, create an empty folder called "hello" or whatever you like, navigate into it, and open VS Code (`code`) in that folder (`.`) by entering the following commands:
+In a Terminal window, create an empty folder called "hello" or whatever you like, navigate into it, and open VS Code (`code`) in that folder (`.`) by entering the following commands:

 ```bash
 mkdir hello